 While Litecoin is a cryptocurrency through and through, Ethereum is a little smarter than that.
 Ethereum itself is more than the Ether token.
 It’s also a platform that can facilitate Ether transactions in its own right.
 These are called “smart contracts.”

 We go into more detail on smart contracts in our discussion of Ethereum, but in short, blockchain technology underpins a smart contact to engender trust.
-Instead of lawyers confirming a contract has been adhered to, the blockchain does it automatically.
+Instead of lawyers confirming a commitment has been adhered to, the blockchain does it automatically.
 The contracts can tell when goods or services have been transferred, and Ether payments are then automatically sent.

 So which is best?

-As with all cryptocurrency head to heads, naming one a champion over the other is hard.
-There are no guarantees in any of them and one could crash and burn tomorrow while another soars in value.
-That said, we do have our favorites and as it stands, Ethereum is the more functional, the more versatile, and the more technically impressive of these two cryptocurrencies.
+As with all cryptocurrency head-to-heads, naming one a champion over the other is hard.
+There are no guarantees in any of them, and one could crash and burn tomorrow while another soars in value.
+That said, we do have our favorites, and as it stands, Ethereum is the more functional, the more versatile, and the more technically impressive of these two cryptocurrencies.

 - How to buy Bitcoin